Vagenas7119/aSDMs/README.md

 ![Figure4_jpg_cropped](https://github.com/user-attachments/assets/eee40ddf-cef8-4e8b-8110-b4582e1864c1)
 **Figure 4.** Stacked aSDMs for endemic (N=39) and non-endemic/introduced species (N=53) across the study area.
 The maps represent stacked outputs derived through aSDMs using the superior pre-constrained h5 spatial strategy, based on climate (left) and hydrological (right) predictor sets.
 Boxes indicate the high-resolution (~1x1 km) aSDMs projected across the hydrographic network.
 Highlighted zoomed-in areas are illustrative examples for visual comparison and do not represent specific ecological patterns.

-# Supplementary
-All the information related to the Supplementary material of this study can be accessed by the following link: https://saco.csic.es/s/3p7n9p724kYr5jN
-# Outputs

-# Scripts

 # Author: Georgios Vagenas
 Affiliation: Biogeography and Global Change Department, National Museum of Natural Sciences, CSIC, C/ Jose Gutierrez Abascal, 2, Madrid 28006, Spain